 1910 - During 1910 the Canadian government equipped the Army with the Ross rifle.
 The Ross was a finely-machined target rifle but it could not stand service conditions.
 Rapid firing usually caused the extractors to fail.
 The troops, together with public opinion during World War I, forced the withdrawal of the Ross and the adoption of the short Lee-Enfield.
 [2] p355

-1939 - The short Lee-Enfield was supplanted in 1939 by the No. 4 Mark 1*.
-This too was .303 calibre, used a rim-fire cartridge and had a manually-operated bolt.
+1939 – The short Lee-Enfield was supplanted in 1939 by the No. 4 Mark 1*.
+This too was .303 calibre, used a rimmed centre fire cartridge and had a manually-operated bolt.
 The magazine was of the bolt type and held ten staggered rounds.
 It was claimed that the chief reason for replacing the S.M.L.E. was that it was not built for fine shooting.
 Bedding was required to stop barrel vibration.
 This statement is disputed by some, particularly the Australians.
 Australian marksmen still use [in 1960] the S.M.L.E. but equipped with a heavier barrel bedded in wood.
 It is true, however, that the No. 4 performed satisfactorily throughout World War II.
 [2] p355

 See also: